 Full Concerto Division:

-Repertoire requirement for the Complete Concerto Division, all ages: a complete concerto from the standard repertoire (except Prokofiev Piano Concerto No. 2; Schumann Concerto in A minor; Gershwin Concerto in F; and Rachmaninoff Rhapsody on a Theme of Paganini) with second piano or orchestral accompaniment.
+Repertoire requirement for the Full Concerto Division, all ages: a complete concerto from the standard repertoire (except Prokofiev Piano Concerto No. 2; Schumann Concerto in A minor; Gershwin Concerto in F; and Rachmaninoff Rhapsody on a Theme of Paganini) with second piano or orchestral accompaniment.
 All music must be played from memory.
 No changes in concerto repertoire may be made after June 15, 2019.

 One winner will be chosen to perform a complete concerto from the standard repertoire with the Boulder Symphony in Boulder, Colorado during the 2020—2021 Season Series, Devin Patrick Hughes, conducting.